-Money worries top list of reasons why married couples will split in 2018
+Money worries are a top reason people split in 2018

 Rows about money could cause more than one in 10 married couples to split in 2018, a new study shows – as divorce lawyers prepare for their busiest day of the year.

 Financial strain on relationships

 Twenty-two percent of people have considered separating or divorcing their partner, with family finances cited as the main reason for relationships falling apart.